 Larger non-gaussianities can be achieved if there are other fields with masses around or less than the inflationary Hubble constant2, that couple to π (see Ref.
-[16] for a review).
+[31] for a review).
 In quasi-single field inflation these extra fields do not directly influence the classical evolution of the inflaton field but impact the cosmological density perturbations since they couple to the inflaton as "virtual particles" and hence affect the the correlations of π [15].
-To simplify matters we will assume an approximate shift symmetry on the inflaton field, $\phi(x) \rightarrow \phi(x) + c$ (where c is a constant) that is only broken by the potential, V{φ} , for φ .
-Furthermore, we assume an unbroken discrete symmetry, $\phi(x) \rightarrow -\phi(x)$.
-The simplest quasi-single field model introduced by Chen and Wang [16] has a single additional (beyond the inflaton) real scalar field S. The Lagrange density in this model contains an unusual kinetic mixing of the form $\mu \pi S$.
+To simplify matters we will assume an approximate shift symmetry on the inflaton field, $\phi(x) \to \phi(x) + c$ (where c is a constant) that is only broken by the potential, V{φ} , for φ .
+Furthermore, we assume an unbroken discrete symmetry, $\phi(x) \to -\phi(x)$.
+The simplest quasi-single field model introduced by Chen and Wang [31] has a single additional (beyond the inflaton) real scalar field S. The Lagrange density in this model contains an unusual kinetic mixing of the form $\mu \dot{\pi} S$.

-This model has been extensively studied in the perturbative region3 where $\mu/H \ll$ 1 [15, 17-20, 38, 57-60].
-In the non-perturbative region where $\mu/H \gg$ 1, an elegant
+This model has been extensively studied in the perturbative region3 where $\mu/H \ll 1$ [15, 32-40].
+In the non-perturbative region where $\mu/H \gg 1$, an elegant effective field theory formulation has been derived by Baumann and Green [37], and by Gwyn, Palma, Sakellariadou, and Sypsas [41].
+The curvature perturbation power spectrum and a contribution to its bispectrum have been calculated using this formulation.
+It has been studied numerically in [42] for other regions of the parameter space.

-1The effective field theory formulation for inflation [55] provides an elegant method to compute correlations of π in a model independent fashion.
+1The effective field theory formulation for inflation [27] provides an elegant method to compute correlations of π in a model independent fashion.

 2There are other ways to have large non-gaussianities.
-For example, DBI inflation [56].
-For an early example of another type, see [25].
+For example, DBI inflation [29].
+For an early example of another type, see [30].